 - Support the series of International Conferences on CBA to climate change.

-- Strengthen the capacity of all stakeholders to support efforts at designing, implementing and scaling up CBA to climate change activities
+- Strengthen capacity of all stakeholders to design, implement and scale up CBA

 You can also view downscaled climate station data on the Adaptation Layer here.

 Heads up for GICBAs side event in COP21 in Paris!

 Take a tour of some CBA projects on Google Earth